AndroidPillars/Dart/DartInDetail.md

 }
 ```

-## Functions
+## 4. Functions

 - A Function is a block of organized, reusable code that is used to perform some action.
-- In Dart Programming Language, each Function is an object of Class Function.
+- In Dart Programming Language, each Function is an object of the Class Function.
 - Types Of Function -> No Parameter And No Return Type, Parameter And No Return Type, No Parameter And Return Type, Parameter And Return Type.
-- Parameter Types -> Positional Paramter, Optional Positional Parameter, Named Parameter.
+- Parameter Types -> Positional Parameter, Optional Positional Parameter, Named Parameter.
 - By using Positional Parameter we can't skip or interchange the Parameters.
-- By using Optional Positional Parameter we can skip the parameter but we can't interchange the Parameters.
+- By using the Optional Positional Parameter we can skip the parameter but we can't interchange the Parameters.
 - By using Named Parameter we can skip the parameter or interchange the Parameters.

 __Example 1 (Named Function With No Parameter)__